 Google responded in a statement, noting that it had always honoured his requests to remove links to material that obviously violated the High Court order:

 We sympathize with Mr. Mosley's situation, But his proposal to filter the Web would censor legitimate speech, restrict access to information, and stifle innovation.

 Google noted that there was already a solution to the problem: Going after the actual publishers of the material, and working with Google through our existing and effective removals process.

 The French court said it would issue a ruling on Oct.
 21. Mosley has filed a similar case in Hamburg that is to be heard this month.

-on the Internet.
+appear on the Internet.
 The deal will see eBook sellers watermark digital downloads and log them against specific customer accounts.
 That data will be kept for a minimum of two years just in case books appear on file-sharing sites.
-If they do, vendors will hand
+If they do,

 The new digital distribution deal for eBook merchants will see them watermark unique codes into the digital eBooks they sell which will identify a specific transaction number.
 These transaction numbers will be linked directly to a specific